-- High Halstow Primary Academy has an important role to play in supporting the mental health and wellbeing of our pupils.
-Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - Where there are concerns regarding possible mental health problems for pupils staff should: - Speak to the DSL and log it as a safeguarding concern if appropriate.
-Additionally the SENCO will be able to consider support through counselling services.
-ELSA etc - Age/ability appropriate education will be provided to our pupils to help promote positive health, wellbeing, and resilience e.g. in PSHE, RSHE and through assemblies
+- High Halstow Primary Academy has an important role to play in supporting the mental health and wellbeing of our children.
+Mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - Where there are concerns regarding possible mental health problems for children, staff should: - discuss concerns and escalate/complete SENCO form as appropriate so the correct support can be identified. - Age/ability appropriate education will be provided to children to help promote positive health, wellbeing, and resilience.